 Classified Assets.
 Federal regulations provide that loans and other assets of lesser quality should be classified as "substandard", "doubtful" or "loss."
 An asset is considered "substandard" if it is inadequately protected by the current net worth and paying capacity of the obligor or of the collateral pledged, if any.
 "Substandard" assets include those characterized by the "distinct possibility" that the insured institution will sustain "some loss" if the deficiencies are not corrected.
 Assets classified as "doubtful" have all of the weaknesses inherent in those classified "substandard", with the added characteristic that the weaknesses present make "collection or liquidation in full", on the basis of currently existing facts, conditions, and values, "highly questionable and improbable."
 Assets classified as "loss" are those considered "uncollectible" and of such little value that their continuance as assets without the establishment of a specific allowance for loan losses is not warranted.
-Assets that do not currently expose the insured institution to sufficient risk to warrant classification in one of the aforementioned categories but possess weaknesses are designated as "watch."
-At December 31, 2020, we had one loan designated as "watch."
+Assets that do not currently expose the insured institution to sufficient risk to warrant classification in one of the aforementioned categories but possess weaknesses are designated as "watch" or "special mention" (for investment loans only).
+At December 31, 2021, we had no loans designated as "watch" or "special mention."